mathigon/textbooks/content/exponentials/content.md

 ::: column.grow

 Now we have all the information needed to determine the age of the Pharaoh in our story.
-The archaeologists decided cut a tiny sample out of the mummy's skin.
+The archaeologists decided cut a tiny sample out of the mummy’s skin.
 Using a complex machine called a __mass spectrometer__, they were able to “count” the number of <sup>12</sup>C and <sup>14</sup>C atoms in the sample.